VirusTotal/yara/docs/modules/lnk.rst

 The SpecialFolderDataBlock structure specifies the location of a special folder.
 This data can be used when a link target is a special folder to keep track of the folder, so that the link target IDList can be translated when the link is loaded.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.SpecialFolderDataBlockSize.
+    The block size of this structure, which will be equal to lnk.SPECIAL_FOLDER_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.SpecialFolderDataBlockSignature.
+    The signature of the block, which will be equal to lnk.SPECIAL_FOLDER_DATA_BLOCK_SIGNATURE.

     .. c:member:: offset
     An unsigned integer that specifies the location of the ItemID of the first child segment of the IDList specified by SpecialFolderID.
 This value is the offset, in bytes, into the link target IDList.